Category: Planning & Logistics

 How To Use A GPS Unit On A Cycle Tour

 As with many of the technology and equipment articles I write, this one opens with a question: Do you really need to use GPS on your tour?
 Will a GPS unit help you significantly to achieve your goals?
 Or will it serve as a distraction from the experience?
-Could you navigate by road-sign, map & compass, […] Continue reading →
+Could you navigate by road-sign, map & compass, common-sense and by asking for directions, and would that be more fun?
+Would a cycle-computer suffice to keep track of distance — and why are statistics so important anyway?
+Still considering using GPS for your next bike tour?
+Let’s continue.
+Continue reading →

 -